Dreamslayer: Powers and abilities

 Dreamslayer is a supernatural being or powerful sorcerer whose magic is drawn from the dimension of terrors which he rules over.
 He has superhuman strength and endurance, immunity to physical and energy attacks, can fly, project flame, teleport, read minds, communicate with telepathy, and manipulate matter.
-He is a wraith-like being that is unlikely to be killed by conventional means, even surviving the nuclear event on Angor.
+He is a wraith-like being who is unlikely to be killed by conventional means, even surviving the nuclear event on Angor.
 When taking over a person's body, he can supercharge any metahuman abilities they have.

 The Earth-8 version of Dreamslayer has the same magical abilities, including the power to freeze a whole city in time.